NBA Trade Rumors: Miami Heat’s Goran Dragic A Trade Match For Sacramento Kings’ Rudy Gay

 Goran Dragic for Rudy Gay trade would make all the sense in the world.

-The Kings, unlike the Heat would benefit greatly from a playoff appearance.
+The Kings, unlike the Heat, would benefit greatly from a playoff appearance.
 Even if they were to get swept in the first round by the Golden State Warriors, making the playoffs helps.
 It would show signs of growth if the Kings somehow get in.
 An upgrade at point guard can get the job done.

-A deal with the Miami Heat can be made if both parties can agree on the terms for a trade.
+A deal with the Miami Heat can be made if both parties can agree on the terms of a trade.
 Would a Goran Dragic for Rudy Gay swap make sense?
-In a word, yes!
-Although it is likely that the Kings would have to add a secondary piece in the deal in order for it to take place.
+In a word, yes, although it is likely that the Kings would have to add a secondary piece in the deal for it to take place.
 Center Willie Cauley-Stein or point guard Darren Collison may have to be included.

 It was reported by Basketball Insiders that the Miami Heat and Sacramento Kings originally discussed a three-player trade of Goran Dragic for Rudy Gay and Darren Collison.
 Those talks took place in October.
-Revisiting those talks could happen, albiet with a couple of additional names being thrown in.
+Revisiting those talks could happen, albeit with a couple of additional names being thrown in.

 Will the Miami Heat trade Goran Dragic?
-In an effort to get a jumpstart on the offseason it is looking likely.
+To get a jumpstart on the offseason, it is looking likely.
 Will the Sacramento Kings be involved?
 There is a perfect deal that could be had for both the Heat and Kings.

 [Featured Image by Mike Ehrmann/Getty Images]